tsaofa/Projects/README.md

 # Projects

-This is a folder where I compile some analytics projects that I have worked on, whether for school or at my own time.
+this is a place where I keep my data analytics projects documented.
+They are currently mostly coding practices done at my leisure time to familiarize myself with different Python data analytics and visualization packages.